top of page

 • Broadleaf Plantain: A hardy "weed" that is packed with fiber.

-• Chia & Alfalfa: Great for young tortoises to munch on as they grow.
+• Chia & Timothy Hay: Great for young tortoises to munch on as they grow.

 • Bermuda or Orchard Grass: These should make up the majority of their daily grazing.